NIEHS/mercury/README.md

 The development of this library is in progress.

-## A package to run a comparative analysis of daily temperature products across the US
+## Run a comparative analysis of daily temperature products across the US
 Mainly, we investigate the Urban Heat Island (UHI) representativness on
 - daymet daily ~1km- resolution product
 - gridMET daily ~4km-resolution product